 Also, download the SNCF mobile app so you can have your tickets sent directly to your phone.

-TrainLine.com: TrainLine is a booking site that gives you the same prices as the French Railways site but anyone can book tickets easily with a credit card (i.e. no annoying redirects).
-Additionally, it searches routes for multiple rail services across Europe so it’s great for international trips (since it can easily combine rail journeys of multiple countries).
+GoEuro: GoEuro is a search engine that lets you compare and book trains (and buses and flights) anywhere in Europe.
+It lets you easily book tickets with your credit card at essentially the same prices as the SNCF website.
+Additionally, GoEuro searches routes for multiple rail services across Europe so it’s great for international trips (since it can easily combine rail journeys of multiple countries).

 Some Ouigo trains leave from stations outside Paris so it takes little under an hour by regional train to get there from central Paris.
 However, some trains do leave from central Paris.
 There are a few other restrictions (like limited luggage) but the fares can be crazy cheap.

 Eurostar: The Eurostar is the train that connects Paris and London.
 You can usually book this journey on other websites but we’ve found it best to book directly from the Eurostar site for the best prices.

 At The Station: Of course, you can buy any French train ticket from any train station — either from a ticket window or an automated machine (you’ll need a Chip & PIN credit card to buy from the machines).
 You can buy tickets in-advance from train stations as well.

 Tickets purchased online can be collected in a few different ways.
 Most times you’re given multiple methods of collecting your tickets:

 - Electronic Tickets: You can usually have tickets sent to your phone/tablet (download the oui.sncf App).
 Simply show to the conductor on the train when he checks tickets.
 We like to also print the tickets if possible just in case there is an issue.